-In Alaska, all employers must carry workers’ compensation insurance.
-As in other states, the workers’ compensation system in Alaska is a no-fault system that compensates injured workers for medical bills, lost wages, and permanent impairments resulting from their injuries.
+The workers' compensation system in Alaska is a no-fault system that compensates injured workers for medical bills, lost wages, and permanent impairments resulting from their injuries.
 To take advantage of these benefits, injured workers must follow certain procedures required by Alaska law.

-Most employees are covered by workers’ compensation in Alaska.
+In Alaska, all employers must carry workers' compensation insurance, so most employees are covered by workers' comp.
 However, there are a few exceptions for employees engaged in certain types of work.
 For example, workers' comp does not cover part-time babysitters, temporary workers hired to help with harvest, and commercial fishers.

 Workers' compensation covers all injuries or illnesses that happen in the course and scope of employment, including traumatic injuries and occupational illnesses.
 Traumatic injuries are those that result from a one-time accident at work, such as a broken bone from a slip and fall.
 Occupational diseases are injuries or illnesses that occur over a period of time, including injuries caused by repetitive movements at work (such as carpal tunnel syndrome) and illnesses developed from exposure to toxic substances at the workplace (such as cancer from exposure to asbestos).

 To receive workers' comp benefits, you should report your injury to your employer as soon as possible.
 You must submit an injury report (Form 07-6100) to your employer within 30 days of your injury.
 If you fail to do so, your claim for benefits may be denied.
 Once your employer receives the report, it should notify its insurance company and the Alaska Workers' Compensation Board (AWCB).